ccano2011/wedding-app/README.md

 <!-- _The **Project Title** MVP lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Phasellus dapibus fermentum risus vitae bibendum.
 Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
 In quis fringilla velit, ac maximus quam.
 Etiam eget placerat neque.
 Aenean faucibus sem non nisi lobortis ullamcorper._ -->

-- Build a functional **Ruby-on-Rails** backend with a database that will utilize CRUD with 3 tables; (User, Food, & Posts)
+- Build a functional **Ruby-on-Rails** backend with a database that will utilize CRUD with 2 tables; (User & Posts)
-- Set up one association between the 3 tables (1:m)
+- Set up one association between the 2 tables (1:m)
 - Build a feature complete **React** frontend with CRUD
 - Build out the 10 screens (Our Story, Photos, RSVP, Cork Board for Posting, Resgistration, Login, Create post, edit post, registry, Home, & Travel) with the apropriate number of components to manage the screens
 - Build out the controllers that will allow the frontend to display and update data from the backend
-- Style using CSS & Flexbox with 3 media queries
+- Style using Styled Components & React-Scroll

 <br>